Employment Programs For Youth

 HIRE:LAX Program provides local residents access to enroll in a comprehensive, construction apprenticeship preparation program offered by select public agencies or community partners.
 The pre-apprenticeship MC3 certification training includes soft skill development, work readiness mentoring and participant assistance.
 HIRE:LAX provides participants with an opportunity to meet and interview with construction unions and select a specialization throughout the training course to ensure that that they will successful establish a career in the construction trades Upon completion, program graduates are competitively positioned for placement consideration on a Los Angeles World Airports (LAWA) construction project through its contractors and local craft unions.
 Veterans and women are strongly encouraged to participate in the program.
 This is a program by WDACS in partnership with Los Angeles World Airports, Parsons, Flintridge and construction labor unions to provide a construction industry-based cohort program.

 Our community centers offer skill based training, internship and volunteering programs for the youth.
 We offer multiple other programs such as intergenerational classes to help youth interact and collaborate with our older adults.
 Select locations offer after school programs.
 We are looking to work with you.
 Please contact your local community center.

 Emergency Food Assistance Program

-WDACS is also providing food assistance for low-income families and older adults at community and senior centers and select congregate meal sites through the Emergency Food Assistance Program.
+WDACS also provides food assistance to families, older adults and other individuals at community and senior centers through the Emergency Food Assistance Program.
+Please contact your local center for more information.
 Click on your closest service center link below to learn more.